 Ongoing projects: 1

 From the 5th century AD, Mozambique was colonised by the Bantu people, farmers originating in Cameroon and Nigeria who expanded across the continent, displacing and replacing Indigenous Peoples, including the San hunter-gatherers who inhabited what is now Mozambique.

-From the 10th century, Arabs began to settle in parts of Mozambique and took control of the coastal areas.
-From 1440 Mozambique was part of the empire of the Kingdom of Mutapa which conquered surrounding kingdoms and established their capital in the north of the present province of Manica.
+From the 10th century, Arabs began to settle in parts of Mozambique and took control of coastal areas.
+In 1440 Mozambique became part of the empire of the Kingdom of Mutapa, before the arrival of European colonists from the late 15th century onwards.

-In 1964, The Mozambique Liberation Front (FRELIMO) started the independence guerrilla war to try to force the Portuguese government to accept the independence of its colonies.
-The National Liberation Armed Struggle was officially launched on 25th September 1964.
-Later on, the country achieved its independence on June 25, 1975.
+In 1964, The Mozambique Liberation Front (FRELIMO) started an independence guerrilla war to force the Portuguese government to accept the independence of its colonies.
+The National Liberation Armed Struggle was officially launched on 25th September 1964, and independence was finally achieved in June 1975.

-For the full story of land and forest rights in Mozambique go to the Timeline.
+For a timeline of land and forest rights in Mozambique, click here.

 To learn more about our partners’ work in Mozambique, see below.